KevinHa48/KevinHa48/README.md

 # Hi there!
 I'm Kevin 👋

-💻 I'm currently a rising junior studying CS at Stevens Institute of Technology
+💻 I'm currently a junior studying CS at Stevens Institute of Technology

 🧰 In my free time I love pursuing personal projects and learning about new tech